HACCP plan

 • You can upgrade to HACCP-based food safety monitoring automatically if needed in future

-In conclusion, why are HACCP plans important?
+In conclusion, why are HACCP plans and systems important?

 A HACCP plan is an important food safety management document to help food business owners prevent loss of control over food safety and protect their consumers from any foodborne illness by establishing basic conditions of safety.
-Food safety teams write a HACCP plan to identify and analyze food hazards and establish operations that will control or eliminate these potential hazards.

 Every food business needs a safety plan with proper control measures to produce safe food products.
 The HACCP program is considered one of the standard plans in the food chain and has been adopted by different countries and organizations worldwide for educational programs on food safety.
 Several HACCP-based food safety plans are present in the food industry.